 In 1985, the Washington, DC-based Western Development Corporation acquired KENWOOD PLAZA.
 They formed a joint venture with the Queen City's Towne Centre Properties and, within 2 years, a major renovation was underway.

 The eastern half of the shopping center was razed.
-The western portion, and two anchor stores, were incorporated into the Phase I stage of the project.
+The western portion, and two anchor stores, were incorporated into the Phase One stage of the project.
 This consisted of a forty-store (400,000 square foot) enclosed mall.
 Christened KENWOOD TOWNE CENTRE, it was officially inaugurated on October 29, 1987.
 An elaborate grand opening celebration included a parade, ribbon cutting, fashion shows, clown and mime performances and concerts.
 Music was provided by several local high school bands and the Nelson Riddle Orchestra.

-Phase II involved construction of a 727,400 square foot, 2-level, enclosed shopping concourse.
+Phase Two involved construction of a 727,400 square foot, 2-level, enclosed shopping concourse.
 This would house 140 stores and services and be anchored by a new, 2-level (219,200 square foot) Lazarus.
 This portion of the shopping hub was dedicated on October 20, 1988.

 With these additions, the circa-1956 strip center had morphed into a 1.1 million square foot mega mall.
 It surpassed Kentucky's FLORENCE MALL in size, becoming Greater Cincinnati's largest shopping center.
 This title was held for only 6 months.
 In March 1989, FOREST FAIR MALL {10 miles northwest, in Forest Park and Fairfield} debuted with an astounding 1,420,000 leasable square feet.